Pieloth/ASUS-G713PV-fix/README.md

 This latest version makes use of USB-C ports more stable than with Asus firmware version (outdated)

 2. **AMD Chipset and driver**\
-Latest Adrenalin 25.12.1 with its associated chipset 7.11.26.2142 works fine
+Latest Adrenalin 26.6.4 with its associated chipset 8.05.04.516 works fine

 3. **nVidia GPU driver**\
-Version 581.80 of the driver is recent and works well.
-More recent are less stable => keeping this one
+Latest version 610.74 is recent and works well.

-4. **Mediatek Bluetooth Driver**
 > [!IMPORTANT]
-> This is an IMPORTANT update.
+> **FIX HD AUDIO DRIVER**
 >
-> The Mediatek Bluetooth driver, is one source of Random Reboots (sudden power off then power on) of the laptop
+> NVIDIA HD Audio driver, currently 1.4.5.7, requires a tweak, otherwise, it will Freeze the PC when entering Modern Standby DRIPS
 >
-> The Mediatek Wifi/Bluetooth card uses USB for the Bluetooth section, and PCIe for Wifi section.
+> This driver sets in Registry, a particular folder, PowerSettings, containing 3 keys for Performance, Conservation, and Idle level.
+> It is created in HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e96c-e325-11ce-bfc1-08002be10318}\XXXX\PowerSettings
 >
-Most stable version for the Mediatek Bluetooth driver is: **1.1040.2.485**. \
-All others I've tested are candidate to trig a  _Random Reboot_  once a while, when using a Bluetooth device like mouse or Xbox gamepad\
-It is available from: [https://catalog.update.microsoft.com](https://catalog.update.microsoft.com/Search.aspx?q=1.1040.2.485)\
-Search for this version in the search bar and download a version for recent Windows 11\
-Check that your Mediatek card USB VID/PID is listed in the package.
-For instance, mine is USB VID/PID = 0489/E0F6\
-The file is a .cab, use 7zip to extract the files in a folder, then double clic on the .inf file it contains to install it\
-Check in the Device Manager, that the new driver is in place
+> For whatever reason, this creates an instability with Windows
+>
+> The complete PowerSettings folder need to be removed
+>
+> The Python script proposed here can perform this action automatically

 ## References
 1. [White paper on Modern Standby from DELL](https://dl.dell.com/manuals/all-products/esuprt_solutions_int/esuprt_solutions_int_solutions_resources/client-mobile-solution-resources_white-papers45_en-us.pdf)
 Synthetic information relative to Modern Standby